WebMemex/freeze-dry/Readme.md

 to `window.document`.
 Possible options are:
 - `timeout` (number): Maximum time (in milliseconds) spent on fetching the page's subresources.
 The resulting HTML will have only succesfully fetched subresources inlined.
+- `signal` (AbortSignal): Signal to abort subresource fetching at any moment.
+As with `timeout`, the resulting HTML will have only succesfully fetched subresources inlined.
 - `docUrl` (string): overrides the documents's URL.
 This will influence the expansion of relative URLs, and is useful for cases where the document was constructed dynamically (e.g. using [DOMParser][]).